 However, there is no requirement in the law or HSPD-12 that requires child care employees to be subject to the Tier 1C since employees of child care providers are neither government employees nor government contractors.
 The child care providers are required to complete the criminal history background checks mandated in the Crime Control Act of 1990, Public Law 101-647, dated November 29, 1990, as amended by Public Law 102-190, dated December 5, 1991.
 These statutes require that each employee of a child care center located in a Federal building or in leased space must undergo a background check.

 According to GSA policy, child care workers (as described above) will need to submit the following:

 1. An original signed copy of a Basic National Agency Check Criminal History, GSA Form 176; and

 This is not a request to collect new information; this is a request to change the form that is currently being used to collect this information.
-The new GSA forms will be less of a public burden.

 B. Annual Reporting Burden

 Responses per Respondent: 1.

 Total Burden Hours: 1200.

 A 60-day notice was published in the Federal Register at 83 FR 32996 on July 12, 2018.
 No comments were received.
 Public comments are particularly invited on: Whether this collection of information is necessary and whether it will have practical utility; whether our estimate of the public burden of this collection of information is accurate, and based on valid assumptions and methodology; ways to enhance the quality, utility, and clarity of the information to be collected.